commercetools/connect-payment-integration-template/README.md

 - `CTP_SESSION_URL`: The URL for session creation in commercetools platform.
 Connectors relies on the session created to be able to share information between enabler and processor.
 The default value is `https://session.europe-west1.gcp.commercetools.com`.
 - `CTP_JWKS_URL`: The URL which provides JSON Web Key Set.
 Default value is `https://mc-api.europe-west1.gcp.commercetools.com/.well-known/jwks.json`
 - `CTP_JWT_ISSUER`: The issuer inside JSON Web Token which is required in JWT validation process.
 Default value is `https://mc-api.europe-west1.gcp.commercetools.com`
+- `STORED_PAYMENT_METHODS_ENABLED`: Indicates if the stored payment methods feature is enabled or not.
+Must be a string value of "true" or "false".
+Default it's "false".
+- `STORED_PAYMENT_METHODS_PAYMENT_INTERFACE`: A string value which is used to set the corresponding "paymentInterface" value on the CT payment-methods.
+If this value gets changed then previously created payment-methods won't be retrieved and would need to be manually migrated over.
+- `STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT`: A string value which is used to set the corresponding "interfaceAccount" value on the CT payment-methods.
+If this value gets changed then previously created payment-methods won't be retrieved and would need to be manually migrated over.

+## Feature

+### stored payment methods

+The feature stored payment methods allows the payment details to be tokenised to the next time the customers goes through Checkout they won't have to re-enter the payment details.

+Currently supported payment-methods for storing:

+- `card`

+#### Setting up stored payment methods

+1. update the env configuration
+   1. set `STORED_PAYMENT_METHODS_ENABLED` to `true`.
+By default it is not enabled.
+   2. set `STORED_PAYMENT_METHODS_PAYMENT_INTERFACE` to any string value.
+   3. optionally set `STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT` to any string value.
+2. create a new CT API client which the additional scope of `manage_payment_methods` and update the corresponding env values.
+The connector health check will fail if the feature is enabled but the configured API client is missing this scope.
+3. ensure that before Checkout is instantiated the `cart.customerId` is set to the correct customer.

+#### CT payment-methods and tokens

+When a payment method is tokenized for the first time the psp template connector will create a new CT payment-method.
+The payment-method is attached to the `cart.customerId` as well as the `paymentInterface` and `interfaceAccount` are set based on the previously configured env values.

+The next time the same customer goes through Checkout (either using drop-ins or web-components) they will see the stored payment method as a option to pay with.

 ## Development